• Home

 My field is remote-site (off-grid) photovoltaic (PV) power for homes and water supply, with early experience in wind power.
 My business started as a local service, then progressed into manufacturing and wholesale distribution.
 I attribute that progression to my roots in local service, retail sales, and tech support.
 I asses a client's situation with respect to a broad ecology of needs and potential.
 I call this whole-systems thinking.

-I am gifted now by the contacts I maintain with fellow "pioneers" around the world, who have parallel experience in and beyond the lab, machine shop and sales office.
+I am gifted now by the contacts I maintain with fellow "pioneers" around the world.
 This network enhances my capacity as a consultant and educator.
 I work as a free agent, with no financial ties in the industry.

 Author of over 40 published articles